raindrum/citeurl/docs_source/frontends.md

 ## JavaScript

-Although CiteURL is primarily a Python program, you can also use it to generate a JavaScript implementation of its citation lookup functionality, including any extra citation templates you've written This allows it to be hosted on a static website (like [mine](https://raindrum.github.io/lawsearch), for example), or distributed as an HTML file that people can bookmark and use as a [custom search engine](https://www.howtogeek.com/114176/HOW-TO-EASILY-CREATE-SEARCH-PLUGINS-ADD-ANY-SEARCH-ENGINE-TO-YOUR-BROWSER/) stored on their own computers.
+Although CiteURL is primarily a Python program, you can also use it to generate a JavaScript implementation of its citation lookup functionality, including any extra citation templates you've written.
+This allows it to be hosted on a static website (like [mine](https://raindrum.github.io/lawsearch), for example), or distributed as an HTML file that people can save to their own computers and bookmark as a [custom search engine](https://www.howtogeek.com/114176/HOW-TO-EASILY-CREATE-SEARCH-PLUGINS-ADD-ANY-SEARCH-ENGINE-TO-YOUR-BROWSER/).

 To make a JavaScript implementation, first [make a YAML file](template-yamls) with any custom citation templates you'd like to support.
 Next, open a command line and run the following command:

-1. [Write a YAML file](template-yamls) with one or more custom citation templates.
-3. Open a command line and run the following:

 ``` bash
 citeurl makejs -e -o output.html -t PATH_TO_YOUR_TEMPLATES.YAML